3dcitydb/3dcitydb-mkdocs/docs/citydb-tool/export.md

 ### Querying and filtering

-citydb-tool allows exporting all features stored in a 3DCityDB `v5` instance with a single command.
+citydb-tool allows exporting all features stored in a 3DCityDB `v5` instance into a single file.
 However, in most cases, only a specific subset of features is needed.
 The `export` command provides various querying and filtering options to control which features are included in the export.